 - It registers more than 50 new patents each year

 - 265 academic agreements with institutions in 45 countries

-- Student exchange agreements with 56 institutions in 24 countries
+- Student exchange agreements with over 90 institutions in over 30 countries

 - 90 courses for the study of some 30 languages

 - 308 post-doctoral researchers from 34 countries

 - An annual enrolment of almost 2000 students from 80 countries at the Rothberg International School.

 - In September 2012, the Hebrew University became one of the first institutions to join Coursera, which partners with leading universities to offer free online courses to people everywhere.